Basics

 Variables

-A value is a piece of data - the smallest piece of information in our programm.
+A value is a piece of data - the smallest piece of information in our program.

 A variable is like a box that contains objects.
 By assigning a value to a variable we define what the box contains.